aspect-build/aspect-cli/docs/help/topics/plugins.md

 In a `.aspectplugins` file at the repository root, list the plugins you'd like to install.

-This is a yaml file.
+This is a YAML file.
 The shortest example provides a name and a local path to the plugin binary:

 ```yaml
 - name: some-plugin